 First came the blind Foley sounds of ‘Colapso’ (our first collection of sounds), then we started thinking about electromagnetic space (and learned to solder our first sniffers and antennas), and finally we began exploring the sound palette of the gamelan at the Museu de la Música de Barcelona.
-But then Covid-19 arrived, and for now it exists as a reading group, recording sessions and collective listening, and we hold our breath hoping to be able to get together again with new workshops and a residency at Phonos/UPF to enlarge our library of sounds.
+Then Covid-19 arrived, and we evolved as a reading group, recording sessions and collective listening.
+Although still holding our breath, we've finally been able to get together again with new workshops and a residency at Phonos/UPF to enlarge our library of sounds.

 You may also be interested in...